amplitude/Amplitude-iOS/README.md

 after a successful purchase transaction. `logRevenue:` takes a string to identify the product (can be pulled from `SKPaymentTransaction.payment.productIdentifier`). `quantity:` takes an integer with the quantity of product purchased. `price:` takes a NSNumber with the dollar amount of the sale as the only argument.
 This allows us to automatically display data relevant to revenue on the Amplitude website, including average revenue per daily active user (ARPDAU), 7, 30, and 90 day revenue, lifetime value (LTV) estimates, and revenue by advertising campaign cohort and daily/weekly/monthly cohorts.

-To enable revenue verification, copy your iTunes Connect In App Purchase Shared Secret into the manage section of your app on Amplitude.
+**To enable revenue verification, copy your iTunes Connect In App Purchase Shared Secret into the manage section of your app on Amplitude.
+You must put a key for every single app in Amplitude where you want revenue verification.**

 Then call

 ``` objective-c
 [Amplitude logRevenue:@"productIdentifier" quantity:1 price:[NSNumber numberWithDouble:3.99 receipt:receiptData]